Dmitriev-Andrey/Dmitriev-Andrey.github.io/_posts/2022-02-18-Blocking_socket_server.md

 ---
 layout: post
 title: Blocking socket server
-excerpt: How simple server on blocking socket work
+excerpt: Principles of work of a simple server using blocking sockets.
 ---
 ## What is a socket?
 A network socket is a good abstraction for communications on the Internet.
 But it's a low-level object, because we don't use different protocols, like HTTP, and can implement a more efficient specification for our cases.